niolabs/docs/docs/getting_started/locally.md

 pip3 install your_wheel_file.whl
 ```

 After installation, you should be able to run `nio_run`.
-If that command is not available, make sure your python binary installation directory is on your PATH.
+If that command is not available, make sure your Python binary installation directory is on your PATH.

 Some tasks are made easier by using the n.io CLI.
 This can be installed from pip as well: